Skip to main content

 Before the year ended I finished all the dog treats mama had made for me a couple of weeks ago.
 So she tried a new recipe but added a few things.
 Mama ran out of the baby oatmeal from the last batch.
 So she used regular Quaker oats and used the food processor to grind it finely.
 Anyways, we hope you enjoy making these treats as much as we did.
 Ingredients: 1 1/4 cup Oatmeal 1/4 cup peanut butter 3 tablespoon Coconut Oil 1 medium banana Directions: Grind up oatmeal.
 Place in large bowl, mix in banana, coconut oil, and peanut butter.
 Create small balls and and then flatten them with a spoon Preheat oven to 350 degrees.
 Bake for 15-20 minutes.
 When done, leave in oven to cool.
 This makes the treats firm up.

-Grooming Stitch
+Neutering Stitch